PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit all production occurrences of the terminal InstanceNorm residual/Mul/Concat owner and isolate its still-raw first direct call without conflating the retained very-late and pre-terminal calls or nested convergence call.
+The next characterized unit should audit all production occurrences of the terminal dual-statistics InstanceNorm residual/add/resize owner and isolate its still-raw first direct call without conflating the retained very-late and pre-terminal calls or nested convergence call.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.